fooforge/chef-cookbook_bind9/README.md

 Usage
 =====

 Add "recipe[bind9]" directly to a node or a role.
-If you want to use BIND9 for serving domains you may add the appropriate data via data bags (example below)
+If you want to use BIND9 for serving domains you may add the appropriate data via data bags (example below).
+Please note that the data bag's structure is mandatory except:
+* TTL for DNS records (if you decide to leave it empty, the global TTL will take over)

 {
   "id": "exampleDOTcom",